lowRISC/lowrisc-site/content/docs/untether-v0.2/fpga-demo.md

 #### Boot test

-This example copies the content of a executable named "`boot`" from a SD card to DDR3 RAM and then boots it from DDR3 RAM.
+This example copies the content of a executable named "`boot`" from a SD card to DDR RAM and then boots it from DDR RAM.

 This example also served as the initial bootloader for the RISC-V Linux FPGA demo.
-It copies the revised BBL from SD to DDR3 RAM.
+It copies the revised BBL from SD to DDR RAM.

 Here is the UART print if we store a hello world executable to SD as the `boot` program.